shiprajain14/kafka101/Lab01/README.md

 	OK
 	```

-For additional information of using the Event Streams CLI Plugin is available in s[Lab05](../Lab05/README.md).
+Additional information of using the Event Streams CLI is available in [Lab05](../Lab05/README.md).